 If you only have a week to explore, it’s important to prepare your trip in advance to make the most of your adventure.
-Our Itinerary: One Week in Costa Rica will guide you through the highlights, hitting bucket-list cities, rain-forests, and beaches.
+Our 7 day Costa Rica itinerary will guide you through the highlights.
+You’ll hit bucket-list cities, verdant rain-forests, and serene beaches.
 Costa Rica’s capital city of San José is a great place to begin your adventure, but where you end up is entirely up to you!

 Arrive in San José and check into your luxury hotel or villa.
-Explore the highlights of the city, including National Theatre, National Museum of Costa Rica, Central Avenue, and La Sabana Park, before dining at a farm-to-table or authentic Central American restaurant.
+Explore the highlights of the city, including the National Theater, National Museum of Costa Rica, Central Avenue, and La Sabana Park.
+The city is a vibrant hub of activity, and the more you see, the more you’ll love it.
+There’s nothing better than a stroll around the city to get you in vacation mode!
+Continue by dining at a farm-to-table or authentic Central American restaurant.
+You can find our favorites in our best restaurants in San José guide.
+Or take a walk to the Mercado Central to taste fresh produce and local goods.
 Day 1 can be concluded in a rooftop bar overlooking the cityscape, in a cocktail room sipping your own signature drink or at one of the city’s live jazz and blues clubs.

 Drive to Sarchi in Alajuela Province an hour from San José.
 The quaint Costa Rican town is famed for its hand-painted oxcarts which line streets and gift shops.
 Following a light lunch on the town, continue 2 hours north to Arenal.
 This region is home to tranquil lakes, hot springs and a simmering volcano.
-Here you can relax with a decadent massage facilitated with botanical rainforest products or enjoy a magical evening dip in hot springs illuminated by tiki torchlight.
+Here you can relax with a decadent massage with botanical rainforest products.
+Enjoy a magical evening dip in hot springs illuminated by tiki torchlight.

-Finish your Itinerary: One Week in Costa Rica fully-adjusted to the local pace.
-Awake to traditional Costa Rican coffee and Gallo pintos – a popular vegetarian breakfast dish of scrambled eggs, rice, beans, and tortilla, before picking up last-minute souvenirs at Central Market or popping into the Jade Museum and Pre-Columbian Gold Museum before you depart.
+Finish your 7 day Costa Rica itinerary fully-adjusted to the local pace.
+Awake to traditional Costa Rican coffee and Gallo pintos.
+They’re a popular vegetarian breakfast dish of scrambled eggs, rice, beans, and tortilla.
+Pick up last-minute souvenirs at Central Market or pop into the Jade Museum and Pre-Columbian Gold Museum before you depart.